PNHP NY Metro Forum held in February 2018

 Meanwhile, private hospital networks prosper, to some extent, at the expense of the public hospitals.
 Private sector providers can avoid heavy costs precisely because NYCH+H is there to assume this load.
 Despite their nonprofit charitable charters, private hospital systems have shifted the burden of caring for these low-income patients to the public system.
 Even as the number of uninsured New Yorkers declines, NYCH+H's share grows.

-Join PNHP NY Metro for this free forum where we'll explore how we can fight for a fully-funded public healthcare sector, and how lucrative state and city subsidies to private hospitals need to be redirected to the institutions who serve the greatest needs.
+This PNHP NY Metro forum explored how we can fight for a fully-funded public healthcare sector, and how lucrative state and city subsidies to private hospitals need to be redirected to the institutions who serve the greatest needs.

 10 Union Square East @ E 14th St

 Google map and directions